 Frontline: Storm Over Everest

 Storm Over Everest was a documentary that aired in 2008 on Frontline for PBS.
-The episode covered the 1996 Everest Disaster in a journalistic fashion and featured commentary by David Breashears, a mountaineer and director, who was present during that year’s tragic season.
+The episode covered the 1996 Everest Disaster in a journalistic fashion and featured commentary by David Breashears.
+Breashears is a mountaineer and director, who was present during that year’s tragic season.
 He saw the death of one of his close friends, Rob Hall.
 Watch below or on YouTube.

 Seconds From Disaster: Into the Death Zone

-Seconds From Disaster is a television series that details the events prior to and during the disastrous and catastrophic events.
-The episode Into the Death Zone aired in 2012 as the fifth episode of the sixth season of the series and detailed the 1996 Everest Disaster.
+Seconds From Disaster is a television series that details the events leading up to and during disastrous and catastrophic events.
+The episode Into the Death Zone aired in 2012 as the fifth episode of the sixth season of the series, and it detailed the 1996 Everest Disaster.
 Watch below or on YouTube.

 The Dark Side Of Everest

 The Dark Side Of Everest was a testimony-filled documentary that aired on National Geographic.
-It featured the story of Seaborn Beck Weathers, a climber who was left for dead three times during the 1996 Everest Disaster before being saved by an extraordinary effort his wife made to have a helicopter make a record-breaking landing to rescue him.
+It featured the story of Seaborn Beck Weathers, a climber who was left for dead three times during the 1996 Everest Disaster.
+The film details his ordeal before being saved by an extraordinary effort his wife made to have a helicopter make a record-breaking landing to rescue him.
 Watch below or on YouTube.

 Mountain Without Mercy: The Everest Story

 Mountain Without Mercy: The Everest Story is a documentary episode that aired as part of ABC’s Turning Point series.
 It details some history of the mountain and the 1996 Everest Disaster, its victims and survivors.
 Watch below or on YouTube.

 Everest: Death Mountain (2003)